Home Ministry notice to Alapan Bandyopadhyay under Disaster Management Act | Politics

 The officer has been asked to reply within three days to the notice, the official said.

+In view of the absence, the chief secretary was called by an official as to whether they wanted to participate in the review meeting or not.
+Thereafter the chief secretary arrived along with the chief minister inside the room and left immediately.

+''In view of this act of abstaining himself from the review meeting taken by the Prime Minister, who is also the chairman of the National Disaster Management Authority, the chief secretary has acted in a manner tantamount to refusing to comply with lawful direction of the central government and thus violative of Section 51(b) of the Disaster Management Act 2005,'' it said.

-Bandyopadhyay, who was due to retire on May 31, was given an extension of three months and days later asked to report at the Centre.
-However, Banerjee announced his retirement on Monday and appointed him as chief advisor to the state government.
+Bandyopadhyay, a 1987-batch IAS officer who was due to retire on May 31, was given an extension of three months and days later asked to report at the Centre.
+However, Banerjee announced his retirement on Monday and appointed him as the chief advisor to the state government.

 According to Section 51 (b), whosoever refuses to comply with any direction given by or on behalf of the central government or the state government or the National Executive Committee or the State Executive Committee or the District Authority under this Act, shall on conviction be punishable with imprisonment for a term which may extend to one year or with fine, or with both.